WordPress/wordpress-playground/packages/docs/site/docs/blueprints/tutorial/03-build-your-first-blueprint.md

 ### Resources

-The `themeZipFile` defines a [resource](/blueprints/steps/resources) and referrences an external file required to complete the step.
+The `themeData` defines a [resource](/blueprints/steps/resources) and referrences an external file required to complete the step.
 Playground supports different types of resources, including

 -   `url`,
 -   `wordpress.org/themes`,